Lectures and talks in Fairfield County

 YWCA Darien/Norwalk, 49 Old Kings Highway North, Darien; ywcadariennorwalkk.org or 203-655-2535: Job Search Support Program for Women, incl. computer classes, info., katefywcadariennorwalk.org.

-Westport Library’s free one-on-one career counseling sessions for job seekers; sessions by appointment only, focus is on general career counseling as well as resume assistance and LinkedIn profile preparation assistance; run by business librarian Ellen Janpol; for appointment contact her at ejanpol@westportlibrary.org
+Career counseling sessions for job seekers; sessions by appointment only, focus is on general career counseling as well as resume assistance and LinkedIn profile preparation assistance; run by business librarian Ellen Janpol at the Westport Library; for appointment contact her at ejanpol@westportlibrary.org

-Greenwich Library business programs include new series for women entrepreneurs, career change workshop, grant writing, personal credit, plus alternative investment series.
+Business programs include new series for women entrepreneurs, career change workshop, grant writing, personal credit, plus alternative investment series at the Greenwich Library.
 Two new series.
 Open to all at no charge.
 Info: greenwichlibrary.org or 203-622-7900.

 SCORE, Service Corps of Retired Executives, offering free seminars and workshops to entrepreneurs.
-SCORE offers Free Business Counseling bit.ly/SCOREMentor Questions/Comments: score.fairfieldcounty@gmail.com or call 203-831-0065 or visit fairfieldcounty.score.org.
+SCORE offers Free Business Counseling bit.ly/SCOREMentor Questions/Comments: score.fairfieldcounty@gmail.com or call 203-831-0065 or visit https://fairfieldcounty.score.org.

 Darien Arts Center, 2 Renshaw Rd., behind Town Hall in Darien.
 Info: darienarts.org or call 203-655-8683.
 Educational programs, including many new offerings, in theatre this fall for children, teens and adults, such as Creative Dramatics, Beginning Acting, Improv for various age groups, etc. Reg. at website or call for details.